johnmcollier/devfile-registry-arm/README.md

-# devfiles registry
+# devfile-registry-arm

-A repository for storing sample devfiles for odo and others
+A repository of devfiles that use arm32v7 arch docker images

 ## regenerate index.json